skippyr/revelio/README.md

 make
 ```

-- Add the binary file `reveal`, now in your current directory, to a directory that is being tracked in your `PATH` environment variable.
+- Add the binary `reveal`, now in the directory that you are in, to a directory that is in your system's `PATH` environment variable in order to make it an available command in your future shell sessions.

-- Open a new shell session to reload those variables, and now it should be installed.
+- Open a new shell session.
+It should now be installed and ready for you to use.

 ## Usage
 For usage instructions and more, read its help page.